 Welcome to Cornell … and to Cornell Health!

+Our integrated services are confidential, and responsive to the needs of Cornell’s diverse community.
 Our goal is to help you stay healthy and feeling your best so you can participate fully in the Cornell experience.

 Costs & insurance

 Students studying in Ithaca campus pay $10/visit for most Cornell Health appointments (no matter what health insurance you have!).
 There is no cost for some services, including preventive medical visits and some counseling services.
 Additional costs may apply for pharmacy prescriptions, some lab tests, most immunizations, and travel medicine.